-- Engage with PDL colleagues, expert presenters, and PDL staff to optimize the collective learning experience
+- Engage with PDL colleagues, expert presenters, program alumni, and PDL staff to optimize the collective learning experience.

-- Attend all nine (9) PDL sessions throughout the year and graduation
+- Attend all PDL sessions throughout the year and graduation.

-- Plan for a few hours of personal time for offline work and to complete post-session surveys
+- Plan for a few hours of personal time for offline work and complete all post-session surveys.

 How Much Does It Cost?

-The tuition fee for the 2022 Partners in Disability Leadership program is $1,000, which covers the costs of materials and resources, nine (9) virtual sessions featuring top disability experts who will discuss trends, best practices, and strategies; networking opportunities to forge lasting connections; and alumni support for ongoing learning.
-A non-refundable application fee of $20 is also required to cover administrative costs.
-Your application will be processed upon payment of this fee.
+The tuition fee covers the costs of materials and resources, nine (9) sessions featuring top disability experts who will discuss trends, best practices, and strategies in the IDD field; networking opportunities to forge lasting connections; and alumni support for ongoing learning.
 You will receive notification of our decision within two (2) weeks of the application deadline.
 If selected, you will be provided instructions for tuition payment.